sewoller/A3/Attention.md

 [Attention](https://dictionary.cambridge.org/dictionary/english/attention#google_vignette) is defined as notice, thought, or interest.
-In a neuroscience
+In a neuroscience context, it is described as [the ability to actively process specific information in the environment while tuning out other details.](https://verywellmind.com/what-is-attention-2795009)